DE-romane/InsightHR-Attrition-and-Analytics-Dashboard/README.md

 ## Objective and Business Requirement

 ### The Objective of the HR Dashboard
-Before diving into the data, it’s crucial to align with your organization’s HR goals.
-Identify the specific questions your dashboard aims to answer.
+Before diving into the data, it’s crucial to align with organization’s HR goals.
+Identify the specific questions my dashboard aims to answer.
 What insights are HR professionals seeking to understand employee attrition?

 ### Business Problem
-- **Composition of the Workforce**: Analyze workforce composition by department, education field, business travel frequency, gender, job role, and age group.
+- **Composition of the Workforce:** Understand the composition of the workforce by department, education field, business travel frequency, gender, job role, and age group.
-- **HR KPIs**: Examine employee count, average salary, average monthly salary, average age, average salary hike, job satisfaction scores, and gender ratio.
+- **HR KPIs:** Analyze employee count, average salary, average monthly salary, average age, average salary hike, average Job satisfaction score, and gender ratio.
-- **Trends and Patterns**: Identify trends in employee data across different parameters like Education, Age group, and Department.
+- **Identify trends and patterns** in employee data across different parameters like Education, Age group, and Department.
+- Analyze different HR KPIs for different Job roles.
+- Show the impact of Age & Department on Salary.
-- **Attrition Analysis**: Identify factors influencing employee turnover and retention, such as salary, age, gender, education, and demographics.
-Gain insights into high attrition areas to inform targeted retention strategies.
+- **Employee Attrition Analysis:** Identify the factors that influence employee turnover and retention, such as salary, age, gender, education, and employee demographics (e.g., age, marital status, work-life balance).
+- Gain insights into areas with high attrition rates to inform targeted retention strategies.
+- Analyze the attrition rate by various parameters including business travel, job satisfaction, marital status, work-life balance, monthly income, and age.
+- Compare the attrition rates in different departments such as Sales, R&D, and HR.

 ## Import and Explore the HR Data Set